sfigg/commercialization-public/test/hlk/user/configuration-page---device-families.md

 The Device Families page lets you manage device family and hardware Ids settings.

 To enable distributed testing, similar targets must be selected.
 For targets to be considered similar, they must, among other things, have the same hardware Id.
-Device Families are used to “override” associate two devices with different hardware Ids but are, otherwise, similar
+Device Families are used to "override" associate two devices with different hardware Ids but are, otherwise, similar

 -   To create a device family, click **Add Device Family**.
 The new device family is named "Device Family 1" by default.
 You can change that by typing a different name and then pressing **Enter**.